ibm-cloud-docs/codeengine/project.md

 ### Working with a project with the CLI
 {: #target-project-cli}

-To work with a project with the CLI, you must select, or target the project.
+To work with a project with the CLI, the project must be selected for context.
 A project is automatically selected for context when it is created, unless you specify the `--no-select` option.
 To select a project that is not currently targeted, use the [`project select`](/docs/codeengine?topic=codeengine-cli#cli-project-select) command.

 ```
 ibmcloud ce project select --name PROJECT_NAME